Gamify-IT/run-config/README.md

 docker compose down
 ```

-If you want to run the test-containers use `docker compose -f docker-compose-test.yaml` instead of `docker compose`.
+If you want to run the test-containers use `docker compose -f docker-compose-test.yaml up` instead of `docker compose up -d`.

 ## setup deployment with automatic updates